Cuesta College, San Luis Obispo, CA

 Correct.
 Discusses/demonstrates that from start-to-finish elastic potential energy decreases, as the catapulta transfers this energy to the both the projectile's translational kinetic energy (as it is moving (horizontally) at the highest point in its trajectory) and the projectile's gravitational potential energy (as it is higher in elevation than when it started), thus the decrease in elastic potential energy is equal to the increase in translational kinetic energy and increase in gravitational potential energy, and thus must have a greater change than either one individually.

-Nearly correct, but approach has conceptual errors, and/or major/compounded math errors.
+Nearly correct, but argument has conceptual errors, or is incomplete.
 At least understands that elastic potential energy is transferred to translational kinetic energy (in order to move the initially stationary projectile), and that elastic potential energy is also transferred to gravitational potential energy (as the projectile is higher than its starting point), but does not specifically show that these two energy increases together total the decrease in elastic potential energy, such that the change in elastic potential energy is greater than either individual energy change.

 Implementation of ideas, but credit given for effort rather than merit.
 Approach other than that of applying energy conservation.

 p: 25 students